suzwig/suzwig.github.io/house.md

 ---
 layout: home
 ---

-# House

-We both fell in love with the Evanston community.
+We both fell in love with the Evanston community and Suzie was even born here!
-And we managed to find a house for in South East Evanston only one block from the Lake!
+When we first saw this house in South East Evanston we instantly fell in love!
+Not to mention, it’s only a one block walk to Lake Michigan!

-**743 Michigan Ave** had it all for us.
+**743 Michigan Ave** has it all for us.

-It is a Craftman's style house with beautiful wookwork on the inside.
-We were looking for something with the charm of an older house.
-Built in 1914 it is a century old home with lots of stories to tell, and built how they don't built houses anymore.
+Built in 1914, it is a century old home with lots of stories to tell.
+It is a Craftsman style house with beautiful original woodwork on the inside.
+They don’t build houses like this anymore!
-But it has been updated over the years, so we have a modern kitchen with heated floors and solar panels on the roof for green energy.
+It has been well maintained and even updated over the years.
+We have a modern kitchen with heated floors and solar panels on the roof for green energy.
-And we only have a 10 min walk to the Purple Line and Metra Station, so that we can still conveniently visit Chicago and our city friends can still visit us!
+We are only a 10 min walk to the Purple Line Main stop and Metra Station so that we can still conveniently visit Chicago and our city friends can even more easily visit us!
-And we love the Main/Dempster mile area in Evanston with all of its family owned stores.
-For example, this is where we found "Virag Jewlers" for our wedding bands and it is also home of our favorite trivia coffee house, "Evanston Pour".
+We love the Main/Dempster Mile area in Evanston since it has all local family owned businesses.
+For example, this is where we found “Virag Jewlers” for Suzie’s engagement ring and our wedding bands and it is also home to our favorite trivia coffee house, “Evanston Pour”.

+{% include gallery.html folder="/assets/images/house/" %}

+We are scheduled to close on the house on June 24th and move in the following day.
+Sunday August 3rd (the day after the wedding), we would like to host a brunch and invite our wedding guests to see our new home!

+We are creating dedicated guest rooms in our new house, so if you want to visit the Chicago area after the weddings, please let us know :D!

 {% include house_map.html %}